paola-serra-sdg/myANN.jl/README.md

 - [x] Plot train loss function and accuracy
 - [x] Change datatypes in some more general (ex: string -> abstractstring)
 - [x] Make get_data more usable in general (changing the repository parameters)
-- [x] Change accuracy to work with more then 2 labels
+- [x] Change accuracy to work with more than 2 labels